 The Last blewointment Anthology, edited by bill bissett, 1985, Nightwood Editions

-Keeper of the Conscience, edited by Ronadl Kurt and Mark McCawley, 1990, Greensleeve Publishing
+Keeper of the Conscience (anthology), edited by Ronald Kurt and Mark McCawley, 1990, Greensleeve Publishing

-Other Channels, edited by Shaunt Basmajian and jones, 1984
+Other Channels (anthology), edited by Shaunt Basmajian and jones, 1984

 Did my poem invent "IQ/EQ" corollary?